Jacqui Hames

 Jacqui Hames is an English journalist, television presenter and former police officer.

 Career

 Jacqui Hames was a presenter of the BBC programme Crimewatch from 1990 until 2007.
 In 2008, she published Savvy! with Fiona Bruce.
 In 2012, she gave evidence to the Leveson inquiry after she was a victim of the phone hacking scandal.
-Hames has since presented programmes on Sky News and the BBC and regularly appears on Good Morning Britain, This Morning and LBC.
+Hames has since presented programmes on Sky News and the BBC and has appeared on Good Morning Britain, This Morning and LBC.

+Personal life

+Hames was married to Detective Chief Superintendent Dave Cook.

+She is played by Eve Myles in the 2025 ITV drama about the News International phone hacking scandal, The Hack; Cook is played by Robert Carlyle.